Plenty-network/plentyswap-v3/SPECIFICATION.md

 liquidity into account.
 When it moves from `p(3)` to `p(4)`, we stop taking `p1`'s liquidity into account.

+> ⚠️ The price movement during a swap is constrained within the range (0.7, 1.5).
+If the price movement becomes too sharp and surpasses this range, the transaction will be reverted.

 ## Fees

 At the beginning of every swap, the contract subtracts a _swap fee_ from the tokens sent in,